ilikenwf/apt-fast/README.md

 ```

 Note that the PPA version ``jammy`` might need to be updated with the recent Ubuntu LTS codename to stay up-to-date.
+See the [release list](https://wiki.ubuntu.com/Releases) for possible LTS codenames to try.

 ### Interaction-free installation ###
-To install apt-fast without interaction execute the following commands as root after adding the package sources to the sources.list:
+To install apt-fast without interaction, execute the following commands as root after adding the package sources to the `sources.list` as instructed above:

 ```bash
 DEBIAN_FRONTEND=noninteractive apt-get install -y apt-fast
 ```

-To update specific configuration values use the debconf command line interface as root, e.g.:
+To update specific configuration values, use the debconf command line interface as root, e.g.:

 ```bash
 echo debconf apt-fast/maxdownloads string 16 | debconf-set-selections